-How Waking Up At 5 am Will Change Your Life
+How Waking Up At 5 am Will IMPROVE YOUR MOOD & LIFE

 Believe me, I wasn’t always a morning person.

-A morning person or a night owl, I think they just come at different points in your life.
+A morning person or a night owl just comes at different points in your life.

 When you’re younger or in university, most likely, you were a night owl.
 I took on a full load of units every semester, and either had a job or internship.
 The available time to get my school work done was at night until 2 am.
 Then, I rolled out of bed with just enough time to throw on some clothes and head to the first class.